MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **Variable type**: Defines if the variable is input or output.
     - **Variable name**: The name of the variable in the flow.
     - **Data type**: The type of the variable, like number, text, or datetime.
-    - **Default value**: The default value when the flow runs from the Power Automate Desktop flow designer or the Power Automate Desktop console.
+    - **Default value**: The default value when the flow runs from the Power Automate flow designer or the Power Automate console.
     - **External name**: The name used outside the flow.
 The external name is the name that will appear in Power Automate.
     - **Description**: A description of the variable that will appear in Power Automate and the Flow inputs dialog.